tchoi8/teachingasart/README.md

 - [Institut für Raumexperimente](http://raumexperimente.net/en/) – Berlin
 - [Tabari Bomani](http://creativetime.org/summit/2015/11/13/tabari-zaid-bomani/) – Brooklyn

+Topics

+- Community is a curriculum
+- Body is a curriculum
+- Space is a curriculum
+- Street is a curriculum
+- Food is a curriculum
+- Art is a curriculum

 In class workshop, draft a curriculum for a workshop.

-- Subject matter: What do I want to teach?
+- Identifying a subject matter– What do I want to teach? learn?
-- Big picture goals: What would the students achieve?
+- Big picture goals: What would the students experience and achieve?
 - Inspirations: Who was your favorite, most inspiring teacher?
+Why?
+- Activity: 10 Minutes Professor.

 Readings: tbd asap